 Most people with Parkinson's experience problems with movement.
-They may not be able to physically move, or may feel so fatigued by doing so that they need to stabilise themselves by leaning on furniture.
+You may not be able to physically move, or may feel so fatigued by doing so that you need to stabilise yourself by leaning on furniture.
 Some people may feel so nauseous, exhausted and 'switched off' that they have to often lie down.